rsvim/rsvim.github.io/docs/manual/configuration/install_plugin.md

 # Install Plugin

-A plugin is actually the same thing as those multi-files configuration, simple package or npm package we mentioned before: a single javascript/typescript file can be a plugin, a package can be a plugin as well.
-Difference is the concept: "configuration" is how your editor should behave, while "plugin" is how these configurations are shared and distributed among the community and users.
+A plugin is still the same thing we mentioned in previous sections, e.g. a single javascript/typescript file is a plugin, a package is a plugin as well.

+Difference is the concept: "module" or "package" is how you structure your configurations, while "plugin" is how these configurations are shared and distributed among the community and users.

 ## Add `package.json` in Config Home